WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 2. Beth supplements the nonce with a description of the claim she wants to make (i.e., "birthdate earlier than 21 years prior to now") and signs it, creating a "digest".
-3. Beth submits the digest through secure channels to a decentralized store whose record of truth (and therefore credibility) is out of the control of any one actor, whether government or business.
+3. Beth submits the digest through secure channels to an independent, decentralized store whose record of truth (and therefore credibility) is out of the control of any one actor, whether government or business.
 The only guarantee the store needs externally provided is availability (i.e., uptime).